katieprice14/computer-vision-system/README.md

 # computer-vision-system
-Computer Vision System for Beef Cattle Weight Estimatiopn
+Computer Vision System for Beef Cattle Weight Estimation

 ## This System consists of several files: